Tuna Pesto Pasta with Arugula Spinach Pesto

 Ingredients

-This arugula spinach pesto is made the same way as Pesto alla Genovese using greens, nuts, garlic, parmesan, olive oil, and salt.
+This arugula spinach pesto recipe is made the same way as pistachio basil pesto with greens, nuts, garlic, Parmesan, olive oil, and salt.
 It makes the following additions and substitutions:

-• Walnuts instead of pine nuts.
-Walnuts better match the astringency in the greens.
-But also the increasing demand for pine nuts has resulted in deforestation of the pine trees that these “nuts” come from and loss of important ecosystem.
-You can read more about that here in the New York Times.
+- Walnuts instead of pine nuts to better match the astringency in the arugula and spinach.
+But also the increasing demand for pine nuts has resulted in deforestation of the pine trees that pine “nuts” come from and loss of important ecosystem.

-The pasta dish adds canned tuna and dry pasta.
-Tuna packed in oil is generally moister, more tender, and more flavorful than tuna packed in water.
-Use tuna packed in oil in salads and when you want to taste the tuna.
+Canned tuna packed in oil is generally moister, more tender, and more flavorful than tuna packed in water.
+Use tuna packed in oil in a salad or flavorful tuna dip.
 Use less-expensive tuna packed in water when using mayonnaise or in cheesy casseroles.

-For the pasta, you’d use linguine if you wanted to stay true to the original Diane Seed recipe.
-However, the tuna chunks really are best with short chunky pasta shapes.
+For the pasta, use linguine if you want to stay true to the Diane Seed recipe.
+However, the canned tuna works best with short chunky pasta shapes.
 Try a shape that also holds the pesto, like fusilli or cavatappi.
 Or this might be the perfect recipe for cascatelli.

-Tip from the wise quacker: the general rule is that your pasta should match your sauce.
-Use long thin noodles like spaghetti with a thinner sauce.
-Use long, flat noodles like fettucine with a thicker ragu.
+The general rule is that your pasta should match your sauce.
+Use long thin noodles like angel hair or spaghetti with thinner sauces like tomato sauce or fig bacon jam.
+Use long, flat noodles like fettucine with a thicker ragù.
 And use short, chunky shapes with chunky sauces.
-But as with all of these food rules, the most important rule is to ignore the rule if you prefer something else!
+But as with anything, the most important rule is to ignore the rule if you prefer something else!

 Variations and substitutions